 Castlerigg Stone Circle

-For some reason, 70 percent of England's stone circles are here in Cumbria.
-This one's the best.
+For some reason, 70 percent of England’s stone circles are here in Cumbria.
+Castlerigg is one of the best and oldest in Britain, and an easy stop for drivers.
 The circle — 90 feet across and 5,000 years old — has 38 stones mysteriously laid out on a line between the two tallest peaks on the horizon.
-They serve as a celestial calendar for ritual celebrations.
-For maximum goose pimples (as they say here), show up at sunset (3 miles east of Keswick — follow brown signs, 3 min off A66, easy parking).
+They served as a celestial calendar for ritual celebrations.

 Hi, I'm Rick Steves, back with more of the best of Europe.
 This time we're getting to know the locals like never before...we’re in the North of England.
 Thanks for joining us.